faisalshafisideline/microservices-example/README-MACOS.md

-# 🍎 Running .NET 8 Microservices on macOS
+# 🍎 Running Apollo Sports Club Management Platform on macOS

-This guide explains how to set up and run the complete microservices solution on macOS.
+This guide explains how to set up and run the complete Apollo microservices solution on macOS.

 ## 🔧 Prerequisites